software-mansion/starknet.py/docs/guide.rst

 Using existing contracts
 ------------------------

-Although it is possible to use :ref:`Client` to interact with contracts, it requires translating python values into Cairo values.
+Although it is possible to use `Client` to interact with contracts, it requires translating python values into Cairo values.
 Contract offers that and some other utilities.

 Let's say we have a contract with this interface: